sgoadhouse/dcps/README.md

 development and testing.

 As new power supplies are added, they should each have their own sub-package.

+Other contributors have added support for the following DC power supplies:
+* ITECH 6500C/D series 2 quadrant DC Power Supply/load

 In addition to the above traditional power supplies, a few other instruments have been added that have a similar control paradigm such